chezou/sparkavro/README.md

 # sparkavro
-Load Avro data into Spark with sparklyr
+Load Avro data into Spark with sparklyr.
+It is a wrapper of [spark-avro](https://github.com/databricks/spark-avro)

 ## Usage